Skip to content

 What language is Received Pronunciation?

-Received Pronunciation is a dialect of English.
+Received Pronunciation is a dialect of the English language.

 Which region is Received Pronunciation associated with?